hwayne/learntla/content/introduction/example/index.md

 1. $1,000 has completely disappeared from the system
 1. The SEC shuts you down for fraud.

 We already have all of the tools to check this.
-First, we need to figure out whatan invariant would break here, for example, the total money in the system:
+First, we need to figure out how to represent the broken invariant.
+We could do that by requiring the total money in the system is always the same:

 {{% code 6 %}}